 Technical documentation about Chandra is available from the Chandra X-ray Center (CXC) website, which also provides access to the Chandra Helpdesk.
-Full specification of approved observations will be requested during the Chandra Cycle-12 period when detailed feasibility checks will be made.
+Full specification of approved observations will be requested by the CXC if the proposal is approved.

 5.3.1.3 Figures, Tables and References